ToxPuro/astaroth/acc-runtime/README.md

 For a more expansive test case using rays see `test/ray-test`.

 ### 1D and 2D setups.
-Dimensions can be set as inactive using the `bool3` variable `AC_dimension_inactive`.
+Dimensions can be set as inactive using the `bool3` variable `AC_dimension_inactive` or by setting the grid dimensions in the corresponding dimension to unity.
-The operators and derivative stencils in `stdlib/general_operators.h` and `stdlib/general_derivs.h` take the inactive dimensions correctly into account (namely derivatives across inactive dimensions are always unity).
-Additionally the ghost layers in the direction of inactive dimensions will not be allocated, which produces a memory saving of a times 7 in 2d.
+The operators and derivative stencils in `stdlib/general_operators.h` and `stdlib/general_derivs.h` take the inactive dimensions correctly into account (namely derivatives across inactive dimensions are always zero).
+Additionally the ghost layers in the direction of inactive dimensions will not be allocated, which produces a memory saving of times 7 in 2d and and 49 in 1d for stencil of radius three.

 # Interaction with the Astaroth Core and Utils libraries